okrymus/8-puzzle/README.md

-Write  source run_me.sh  in command line to run
+Write  "source run_me.sh"  in command line to run